udayan14/tos_classifier/readme.md

 ### Installation

-The relevant python3 packages required are mentioned in requirements.txt If you have a GPU, and wish to actually train the model, follow the instructions at https://spacy.io/usage ; Don't forget to tick the train models button
+The relevant python3 packages required are mentioned in requirements.txt If you have a GPU, and wish to actually train the model, follow the instructions at https://spacy.io/usage ; Don't forget to tick the train models button.
 You need to download "en_core_web_sm".

 ### Model and Training